-Mike Buchanan (1957-) is a British anti-feminist Men’s Rights Activist, politician, writer, and publisher.
-He was the founder and former leader (2013-20) of the British political party Justice for Men & Boys (and the women who love them) – J4MB.
-His YouTube channel contains video and audio pieces relating to his time at the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
+Mike Buchanan (1957-) is a British political party leader, anti-feminist Men’s Rights Activist, writer, publisher and cruciverbalist.
+He was the founder and remains the leader (2013-) of Justice for Men and Boys – J4MB.
+The party’s YouTube channel contains video and audio pieces relating to the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
 The many playlists are here.

 The world’s first International Conference on Men’s Issues was hosted by A Voice for Men (AVfM) near Detroit in June 2014.
 It was a huge success, and Mike was one of the speakers.
 A video of his speech, and the associated transcript, can be accessed here.
 All the conference speeches, and related materials, are here.

 J4MB hosted the second International Conference on Men’s Issues at Excel London in July 2016, in association with A Voice for Men.
 The event had 20 speakers (including five women and a Conservative MP, Philip Davies) and drew attendees from 20 countries.
 It was a resounding success, details here.
 A video of Mike’s speech ‘The Political War on Men and Boys’ is here, a video of Philip Davies’s speech ‘The Justice Gender Gap’ here.
 Videos of all the speeches may be found on the conference playlist.

 J4MB supported A Voice for Men and a number of other organizations in organizing the third International Conference on Men’s Issues, held in Gold Coast, Australia, in June 2017.
 The conference website is here, a playlist of the presentations and related materials here.
 The video of Mike’s presentation, ‘Lets Get Physical – Beyond Keyboard Activism’, is here.